Huami Amazfit Neo to launch in India on Oct 1

-New Delhi, Sep 16 : China-based company Huami on Wednesday announced that it will launch a retro-styled smartwatch ‘Amazfit Neo’ in India on October 1.
+New Delhi: China-based company Huami on Wednesday announced that it will launch a retro-styled smartwatch ‘Amazfit Neo’ in India on October 1.

 The smartwatch will arrive on Amazon, Flipkart, Myntra and the brand’s online store in.amazfit.com.